 Before joining RSM, I worked as a PhD student researcher and teaching assistant at UCLouvain .
 I started my doctoral journey in October 2016 (and my doctoral training in 2017).

-I earned my Ph.D. in Economics and Management Sciences (UCLouvain) in 2020, and received the unanimous congratulations of the jury.
+I earned my Ph.D. in Management Sciences (UCLouvain) in 2020, and received the unanimous congratulations of the jury.

-I was a visiting scholar at the University of Melbourne until October 2020, and was invited by Prof. Graham Sewell and Prof. Joeri Mol.
+I was a visiting scholar, invited by Prof. Graham Sewell, at the University of Melbourne from June 2020 to October 2020.
 I am now an member of the Cluster for the Study of Organisation Society and Markets.

-More recently, I visited the Grenoble Ecole de Management and worked with Prof. Gazi Islam.
+More recently, I visited Grenoble Ecole de Management and worked with Prof. Gazi Islam.

 During my PhD, I was a visiting researcher at the Université de Montréal in 2018, and I became a member of the Interdisciplinary Research Centre on Globalization and Work (CRIMT).
 I am also a proud member of the Lab4Hum, directed by Prof. Taskin, my thesis supervisor, with whom I had endless conversations on what management means and beyond.